 LOWER CARBON CONSTRUCTION

 The buildings we create today will still be in use in 2050 and beyond.
-This makes lower carbon construction an immediate and urgent issue.
+This makes lower carbon and net zero construction an immediate and urgent issue.

 Osborne makes an active contribution to carbon reduction through better design and by choosing lower carbon materials and methods.
 Our aim is to prevent avoidable greenhouse gases being emitted at every stage of the construction lifecycle.